ReganRyanNZ/songbase/README.md

 ### Cheaper fetching

-- compress api data for smaller downloads, would need to uncompress on client end
+- Language-specific fetches need to only get references for that language (seems to be grabbing everything)

 ### CRUD books